hashicorp/terraform-dynamic-credentials-setup-examples/README.md

-# terraform-workload-identity-setup-examples
+# Terraform Workload Identity Setup Examples

-Example code for bootstrapping trust between Terraform Cloud and cloud providers in order to use TFC's Workload Identity
+Just-in-time authentication is powerful, but the initial setup can be intimidating.
+This repo contains a collection of example Terraform code for bootstrapping trust between cloud platforms and Terraform Cloud.